-Dallas Cancer Misdiagnosis Attorney
+Dallas Cancer Misdiagnosis Attorneys

 Get Legal Help If You've Suffered Due to a Cancer Misdiagnosis

 We trust our health to medical professionals.
 We do it with the faith that they are honest, well-trained, and competent in their job.
 When a medical professional violates this trust, either intentionally or through negligence, legal action may be necessary.
 It’s important to know your rights and options in such a situation.

 To find out more, contact an experienced Dallas misdiagnosis lawyer.
 The attorneys at The Law Office of WT Johnson have been representing medical malpractice victims since 1987.
 We've successfully recovered over $106,000,000 for our clients.

 Call us today at (800) 738-4046 for a free case evaluation.

 Cancer is an ever present problem in the United States.
 The disease, particularly lung cancer, is a major cause for illness and death in this country.
 Billions of dollars are spent each year trying to prevent and/or treat it.
 The American Cancer Society (ACS) estimates that close to 1.7 million Americans were diagnosed with cancer in the year 2017.
 It's also estimated that 600,000 Americans die from cancer each year.
 That equals about 1,650 deaths per day.

 In spite of all the attention cancer gets for research funding, a lot about the causes and treatment for cancer is still unknown.
 Most researchers agree that a combination of genetic, environmental, and lifestyle elements play a role in developing cancer.